 Wedding dresses are entirely custom made by default.
 You will not find a size option when you order, because there is no exact sizing.
 Such a special and expensive dress deserves to be cut and sewn to suit your specific, unique shape.

 I will be requesting from you a complete list of measurements, along with clear pictures of yourself, and I will individually pattern and construct the dress based on that set of information.
 Design proportions will be individually evaluated based on your body size and height, fora beautifully harmonious and balanced effect.

 To choose the right size, or to get a custom made garment, you will need to obtain your body measurements.
 Then, locate your measurements on our chart to see which size matches them most closely.

 You should do this with only undergarments on, standing, and you should pull the tape snug.

 If you don’t have a tape measure, you can take the measures with a piece of cord and then measure the cord with a ruler.

-Additional measures, which can be useful depending on the garment ordered, for a customised fit:
+Additional measures, which can be useful depending on the garment you wish to order, for a customized fit:

-- Measure skirt lengths from where you want the top of the waistband to the bottom hem.
+• Skirt & pants lengths: measure skirt and pant lengths from where you want the top of the waistband to the bottom hem.

 • Inseam: your inseam starts at the crotch and ends at the floor, barefoot. it is useful for pants.

 • Hipbone circ.: your hipbone circ. is useful for skirts, pants and fitted tops.